TOPS CONTACT GUIDE

 When will I receive report cards and progress reports?

 Parents will receive a DocuSign link to retrieve student report cards every 9 weeks (Elem) and every 6 weeks (MS/HS).
-Progress report notifications are sent out every 3rd week (MS/HS) or every 4th week (Elem) in accordance with the TEC.
-In addition, every Tuesday around noon, and starting from the beginning of September, you will receive a “Course Snapshot” email which will include all of your student’s grades.
+Progress report notifications are sent out every week as a "Course Snapshot" email, exceeding the TEC.
+Every Tuesday around noon, and starting from the beginning of September, you will receive a “Course Snapshot” email which will include all of your student’s grades.
 These grades are current as of 5 pm the day prior or Monday.
 These may not reflect those TGA’s submitted the prior Thursday or Friday.

 My grade is incorrect!
 I think the system may not be correct!

 If you believe a grade is incorrect, or that the system is somehow not capturing the grades correctly, you should contact the teacher and also submit “Feedback” or “Course Feedback” within the online school.
 If it is found that there is a system error or an incorrect question, K12 corporate may contact the school or the LC to get more information.
 As a note, parent-provided screenshots may not be used to verify a grade that is different from the system.
 However, they may be used by IT or corporate to help remedy any issues.

 How do I know what's graded and what's not?